servusdei2018/shards/examples/pingpong/README.md

 without going offline.

-**Open an issue on [Shards](https://github.com/servusdei2018/shards) if you are having difficulties, or, join [Discord Gophers](https://discord.gg/0f1SbxBZjYoCtNPP) Discord chat channel for support.**
+**Open an issue on [Shards](https://github.com/servusdei2018/shards) if you are having difficulties, or, join the [Discord Gophers](https://discord.gg/0f1SbxBZjYoCtNPP) server for support.**

 ### Build

 This assumes you already have a working Go environment setup and that DiscordGo is correctly installed on your system.

-From within the pingpong example folder, run the below command to compile the example.
+From within the `pingpong` example folder, run the below command to compile the example.

 ```sh